 Turkey Trip Cost & Inflation

-In Summer 2018, the value of the Turkish lira dropped significantly versus major currencies.
+In the summer of 2018, the value of the Turkish lira dropped significantly compared to that of major currencies.
 In late 2021, its value continued to decline quickly.
 Annual inflation in Turkey reached a two-decade high of more than 80% in 2022.
-As of Summer 2023, inflation still remains high and the cost of goods and services change frequently.
-We have made our best attempts to list all prices accurately on this page but be aware that prices continue to fluctuate.
+As of the summer of 2024, inflation still remains high, and the cost of goods and services changes frequently.
+We have made our best attempts to list all prices accurately on this page, but be aware that prices continue to fluctuate.

-Below you’ll find the average costs of a one-night stay on a weekend in July 2023.
+Below, you'll find the average costs of a one-night stay on a weekend in April 2024.
 Read more about hotel classes and types of accommodations in Turkey.

-Here are some example prices for other types of accommodations:
+Here are some examples of prices for other types of accommodations:

 There are many types of ways to get around Turkey.
 For longer distances, taking a flight is generally recommended.
-However, for those with more time, riding buses and trains and even taking public transit can be a good option.
-In some regions where local transportation doesn’t come as frequently, using a rental car can be more practical.
+However, riding buses and trains and even taking public transit can be a good option for those with more time.
+In some regions where local transportation doesn't come as frequently, using a rental car can be more practical.

 Find more information on transportation.